alexrvandam/Descriptron-Portal/README.md

 ## Overview

 Descriptron Portal provides authenticated, browser-based access to GPU-powered Descriptron workspaces for taxonomic research.
-Users log in through a web dashboard, provision an on-demand GPU pod (via [RunPod](https://www.runpod.io/)), and interact with a full Linux desktop running SAM2 segmentation, Detectron2 keypoint detection, DINOSAR species delimitation, and the complete Descriptron annotation toolkit — all from a standard web browser with no local installation.
+Users log in through a web dashboard, provision an on-demand GPU pod (via [RunPod](https://www.runpod.io/)), and interact with a full Linux desktop running SAM2 segmentation, Detectron2 keypoint detection, DINOSAR_v2 species delimitation, and the complete Descriptron annotation toolkit — all from a standard web browser with no local installation.

 The portal is designed for small research groups (3–10 users) who need shared access to GPU compute for biodiversity informatics workflows without the cost or complexity of maintaining dedicated GPU hardware.